sparkfun/hacker-application/code/README.md

 In lieu of or in addition to code samples please also consider providing writing samples.
 When applying for a more managerial position this is of particular importance as clear written communication is critical.

+Here is a instant messaging application I created at Galvanize with a partner as part of a hackathon.
+It is a lot of code, but I think it shows off many of my skills as a developer.
+Here is the stack I used: HTML/CSS, Socket.io, Handlebars.js, Node.js, Knex.js, SQL, Express, cookieParser, bcrypt.
+It can be viewed on my git hub at https://github.com/nickmac23/socketExpress.